 We ran a 100-iteration speed benchmark test on Selenium vs. Scrapy + Scrapy Splash for collecting dynamic content.
 It took Scrapy an average of 4.41 seconds and Selenium an average of 13.01 seconds to obtain the same content.

-Here's a graphical presentation of the result, from the faster to the slower:
+Here's a graphical presentation of the result:

 Selenium Consumes More Memory than Scrapy